- Customs declarations are used to declare the contents and value of your shipment

 It will also ensure that any packages you send across borders will reach their recipients safely - and in good time.
 Any wrong or unclear information can mean your package gets held up at customs, causing significant delays.
 A note of caution - don’t try and outsmart the authorities.
 We promise they’ve seen every trick in the book and it will only cause you problems later.

-Why Are Customs Forms Used in International Shipping Procedures?
+Why Are Customs Forms Used for International Shipping?

-They are used to declare the contents and value of your shipment.
-They also act as your acknowledgement that you have complied with the shipping laws of both the origin and destination countries.
+Custom declarations are used to declare the contents and value of your shipment.
+They also act as your acknowledgment that you have complied with the shipping laws of both the origin and destination countries.
 Any parcel that enters a country is subject to scrutiny by the local customs authorities.
 As part of their inspection, they will evaluate the package for taxes and duties.
-Since the forms will have all the necessary details, you can consider it a passport for your package.
+Since the forms will have all the necessary details, you can consider them a passport for your package.

 Do All Carriers Require a Form?

-How to Attach Customs Forms to USPS Package?
+How to Attach Customs Forms to USPS Packages?

-For most mail classes, your shipping label is your form for international shipping.
+Your shipping label is your form for international shipping for most mail classes.
 Simply include a copy of the form inside the package, then attach the short form or label to the outside package.
 Make sure you use transparent tape (or put it in the plastic envelope attached to the package) so that the form can be clearly read.
 Don’t forget to keep your sender’s copy with you for future reference.